karanja26/SQL-injection/README.md

 <p align="center">
-  step 3.
-Type http://www.moviescope.com/ and press Enter.
+  step 3.Type http://www.moviescope.com/ and press Enter.
 A Login page loads; enter the Username and Password as sam and test, respectively.
 Click the Login button.
 Note: If a Would you like Firefox to save this login for moviescope.com? notification appears at the top of the browser window, click Don’t Save.<br>5.
 Once you are logged into the website, click the View Profile tab on the menu bar and, when the page has loaded, make a note of the URL in the address bar of the browser.</br>

  <br/>